Online Impersonation Laws: What Does Texas Law Prohibit?

 Are there any potential defenses if you’re charged with online impersonation?

 While there are a couple of potential defenses built into the statute, they are fairly limited – unless you’re an employee of a commercial social networking site or telecommunications provider and are required to access accounts or create “dummy” online personas as part of your job, it’s unlikely you’ll be able to argue that your act or acts of impersonation were permissible under Texas law.

 Instead, a better defense may relate to the intent you had when impersonating someone else online.
 In order for criminal liability to be assessed, the state must prove that you performed this impersonation with the intent to “harm, defraud, intimidate, or threaten” any person – perhaps the act of creating a dating site profile for a shy friend in an attempt to elicit some potential partners is likely to be treated as a defense, as opposed to creating a dating site profile for an ex-flame in an attempt to direct unwanted attention or harassment.

 Attempts to quickly remove the impersonated profile or intercept unsolicited communications being directed at the target will also be taken into account when assessing your intent to commit harm – the more reparative efforts you made to minimize damage to your target, the less likely it is you will end up facing felony or misdemeanor charges.

 If you do find yourself facing any type of online impersonation charge, you’ll want to retain the services of an experienced computer crime defense lawyer.
 Patrick McLain has over twenty-five years of experience in defending those charged with various computer crimes, including internet solicitation, internet fraud and identity theft.
-If you find yourself under investigation for online impersonation, or any other computer crime, contact The Law Office of Patrick J. McLain, PLLC for a free and confidential consultation.
+If you find yourself under investigation for online impersonation, or any other computer crime, contact The Law Office of Patrick J. McLain, PLLC for a confidential consultation.